 Provide immediate notification to the applicant and the protected organization when an application is refused registration because a name is protected.

-Provide a channel of communication between the applicant and the protected organization;
+Provide a channel of communication between the applicant and the protected organization, including for purposes of any assessment and agreement which may be forthcoming from the protected organization itself at first instance;

-Provide an impartialimpartial, expeditious, and inexpensive process for determining if the applicant has a legitimate interest such that its application should proceed to registration;
+Provide an objective, expeditious, and inexpensive process for determining if the applicant has a legitimate interest such that its application should proceed to registration;

 Use existing dispute resolution procedures where possible.